So you want to get shredded?

 Sally comes around every dam Wednesday.
 She loves those burgers.

-And the benefits of having health hacks built into your day to day is being able to say, ‘You know what Sally, I’ll come.’
+The benefits of having health habits built into your day to day is being able to say, ‘You know what Sally, I’ll come.’
+Because you know where your default is.

 But don’t use it as an excuse every day.
 Health habits don’t build themselves.